ghaini/tarantula/README.md

 ### License:

-Healer is under the Apache 2.0 license.
+Tarantulas is under the Apache 2.0 license.
 See the <a href="https://github.com/ghaini/tarantulas/blob/master/LICENSE">LICENSE</a> file for details.